Naadiyaar/naadiyaar_blog/content/posts/doubly-linked-list-java.md

     }
 }
 ```
-This method checks if the list is empty it will create the first element of the list and updates 'head' and 'tail' references; if not, it will update references for `head` and put the previous head as second element.
+This method checks if the list is empty it will create the first element of the list and updates `head` and `tail` references; if not, it will update references for `head` and put the previous head as second element.
 ### addTail()
 This method will simply get *data* as parameter and adds it to the end of the list, so it becomes tail, or last element of list.
 ```java